 Difference Between Formula and Function in Excel

 Many people use formulas and functions in Excel interchangeably.
-Interestingly, these two are not the same, and even people already working on Excel are unaware of it.
+Interestingly, these two are not the same, and even people already working on Excel are unaware of this.
 This article will discuss the differences between formula and function in Excel.

 Content